 Boat Tours at the Komodo Islands

 Labuan Bajo is the start of every Komodo Islands boat tour.
-A small harbor town located in the western tip of Flores.
-Discover Komodo by a day trip from Labuan Bajo or spend the night on the boat inside the national park.
+A small harbor town located on the western tip of Flores.
+Discover Komodo on a day trip from Labuan Bajo or spend some nights on the boat inside the national park.

 What to expect of a Komodo Islands boat tour

 During a 4-day boat trip, you are able to explore the national park, visit lesser-known locations, do loads of snorkeling, seek for shooting stars at night, have an incredible sunrise at a sandbank and so much more.

 Prepare for an unforgettable experience waking up on top of the boat in our bed with an unbeatable view, a fantastic crew, and delicious Indonesian meals (also vegetarian meals).

 Do remember that it is a back-to-basic experience where there is a cold-pump shower and bathroom that you have to share with 8 – 10 people.
 The staff keeps this very clean 24 hours long.
 Also, there is no cell phone connection on the water, so don’t be afraid to talk.

 Price of a Komodo Islands boat tour